 It's no shock that the fashion industry creates a lot of waste.
 They use as much of their scrap fabrics as possible.
 They either use to bundle garments together for storage or donate larger pieces to other companies to upcycle fabric.
 During COVID that have used scraps to make face-maks and donate 100% of the profits to the Food Bank of Canada.

 The fabric is all custom spun yarn from Korea.
-The yarn is manufactured ethically and made is a factory that looks after its workers.
+The yarn is manufactured ethically and made in a factory that looks after its workers.
 Once the yarn arrives in Toronto, their knitters used large knitting machines and knit the fabrics into bulk.
-It’s then delivered to a local dye house in Toronto where it’s dyed, washed, finished and tolled back up.
+It's then delivered to a local dye house in Toronto where it's dyed, washed, finished and tolled back up.

 Franc uses the trademarked fabric TENCEL, which according to them "allows us as a small business to ensure our yarn supplier is also ethical.
 It is not easy as a small business to have our hands in every aspect right down to farming, primarily since we use blended yarn.
 So using a trademarked fabric allows us the peace of mind that this early-stage or our fabric production is done right."

 At Frac choose from TENCEL, cotton (they are working toward switching to organic cotton) and Spandex (not perfect, but they are working to change this).